For furniture & mattress retail

 Music to extend the comfortable browse.

 Furniture and mattress visits are long, high-ticket, and often joint — the customer brought a partner and a question they need to feel good about answering.
 Entuned produces original music tuned to soften the room, ease the consideration, and make the lifestyle fit feel right.
-Free, no credit card.
+Running 5–50 stores?
+Start a measured pilot — twelve weeks, no cost, read in your own reporting.
+Single store?
+Stream Entuned Free, no card.

 The Gap